We thrive on solving complex urban problems in intelligent, pragmatic ways.

 CPHC® is a certification mark of Passive House Institute US (PHIUS).
 Used under license.

 JP Delgado Galdamez joined Utile in February 2022 as the Office/Tech assistant.
 Born and raised in El Salvador, JP attended Universidad Tecnologica for a few years before relocating to Boston, MA.
-Before joining Utile, JP spent 5 years working in housing, as an advocate for homeless elders at Hearth and as an occupancy specialist at the Boston Housing Authority.
+Before joining Utile, JP spent five years working in housing, as an advocate for homeless elders at Hearth and as an occupancy specialist at the Boston Housing Authority.
 JP is a local artist and producer, often working with local venues to present exciting and fresh drag and nightlife events.
 They're an accomplished drag artist, having performed on stages all over New England.
 When not producing or assisting, JP spends their time with their cats while watching mindless reality TV.

 Jeff Geisinger